 This step is similar to the cost of not fixing their problem that you listed in step 1.
 The difference is, if the cost of not fixing their problem relates to the present state, the cost of doing nothing is the current cost compounded by the number of months or years into the future that they don’t solve their problem.

 For charter school boards, who are typically very passionate about serving students, facing the cost of limiting their impact on student advancement is the type of message that can move prospects forward towards investing in a solution.

 Once you’ve completed the entire canvas, you’re left with a concise document that any member of your organization can reference at any time, allowing everyone to be clear on what makes you, you.

 The next step, of course, is to integrate your canvas into marketing and sales activities to better communicate with customers and separate yourself from the competition.

 We hope this canvas will help you and your organization find more clarity on your positioning.
-If you’d like to learn more about how we help SaaS companies implement their canvas by integrating it into their marketing activities, you can schedule a Free SaaS Scale Session to talk with our team.
+If you’d like to learn more about how we help SaaS companies implement their canvas by integrating it into their marketing activities, get your Free Marketing Plan here.